 The tables in our database is where the information about individual objects is aggregated.
-The tables from our database are open for direct exploration in read–only mode as shown in some of our use case jupyter notebooks (https://github.com/alercebroker/usecases), although we recommend accessing them using our different APIs.
+They can be directly explored in read–only mode as shown in some of our use case jupyter notebooks (https://github.com/alercebroker/usecases), although we recommend accessing them using our different APIs.

 ZTF alert packets contain associated stamps, metadata and information related to previous detections.
 As alerts arrive we store the original AVRO files in repository for future analysis and extract a selection of the fields contained in these packets to be added directly to a PostgreSQL database engine.
 As the data is processed and object alerts aggregated, we add different statistics to different tables in our database.

 The most important tables in our database are: